1 hour 56 minutes

-Welcome back in the last video, we did a quick overview of this second module, and in this lesson, some of the things you will learn are what else and is Then we're going to talk about what is the difference between information and data because they're an essential part of any investigation.
+Welcome back in the last video, we did a quick overview of this second module, and in this lesson, some of the things you will learn are what else it is.
+Then we're going to talk about what is the difference between information and data because they are an essential part off any investigation.

-Except it's an acronym that has two interesting words in it.
+except it's an acronym that has two interesting words in it.
 The the word open and intelligence.
-I took two definitions off oh, sinned.
-And the 1st 1 which I like the most, comes from Wikipedia,
+I took two definitions off chosen, and the first one which I like the most, comes from Wikipedia,

 and I think that maybe best represents the open source intelligence definition.

 Also, it is data collected from publicly available sources to be used in an intelligence context.
 I think that in this definition, the term context is the most important one, because data as itself is nothing actually pretty worthless.

 But when you put it in the right context, it automatically becomes information that has the potential to be extremely valuable

 and let me show you with an example What I mean by that

 now, I will tell you the difference between information and data.
 With an example, I will tell you a few numbers